wcarhart/thoth/README.md

 <p align="center">Helpful English diction tools for the command line</p>

 ## Quick examples
-Look up definitions for more than 150,000 English words
+Look up definitions for more than 150,000 English words:
 ```
-$ thoth define hello
+$ thoth define resolute
 resolute

 (adj) characterized by quickness and firmness